Semantic Search vs Keyword Search in Recruiting: Why Boolean Is Dying

 The recruiter pastes the job description or types a natural language query: "Built data platforms from scratch, managed growing engineering teams, cloud infrastructure experience."

 The system returns 41 candidates ranked by semantic match score.
 The top 15 have match scores above 80%.
-The recruiter reviews those 15, finds 12 worth contacting — including the backend engineer the Boolean search missed.
+The recruiter reviews those 15, finds 12 worth contacting — including the backend engineer and the senior engineer the Boolean search missed.

 Time spent: 2 minutes entering the query, 30 minutes reviewing.
 32 minutes total.